k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14b_task_source_component_entities.md

 # Task - Source Component - Entities and Referential Data

-Extracting Business entities from a source environment.
+This option enables the extract of Business entities from a source environment.
 The user can select tables related to the Business entities.
 This is the default option.

 The following information needs to be set for Entities & Referential data: